RED LIGHT CAMERAS

 Yesterday, I went to the gas pump to put gas into my car (so far so good right?).
 The pump, equipped with accepting debit/credit cards, refused to take my card.
 So I went into the store and the woman there said my card had been declined.
 Well, being unemployed I knew I didn't have a LOT of money in the account but even with the high price of gas in CA right now, I knew I had more than enough for a tank of gas.
 I used cash for my gas and went along my merry way.
 After a job interview, I went to the ATM at a branch of the bank I use.
 My card was refused and the little paper said that there may be a problem with my account.
 So I went into the bank.
 My Vice President of Customer Service inputted my account number and told me that my account had been closed and was referred to "Legal Process".
 I asked her what that meant.
 She tried to explain it to me and I am sure she was doing a great job HOWEVER I had no clue what she was taking about.
 She made a phone call or two for me and let me talk to a representative in Legal Process.
 They told me that they couldn't really tell me anything except that the CALIFORNIA FRANCHISE TAX BOARD put a "levy" on my funds and had withdrawn EVERY PENNY I HAD IN MY ACCOUNT to pay for "something".
 I called the FTB and they told me it was about a traffic ticket and that they couldn't tell me anything else except the case number.

-The next morning I called a collection agency and he told me that the case number referenced a traffic violation dated: NOVEMBER XX, 1999.
+The next morning I called a collection agency and he told me that the case number referenced a traffic violation dated: November xx, 1999.
 Yes, you read that right ...
 1999.
 I went to the referenced Superior Court and spoke with a representative from the collection agency.
 All she could tell me were the details and made me a copy of the citation.
-Apparently, on NOVEMBER XX, 1999 in the city of San Diego, California, I ran a red light and the camera took a picture.
+Apparently, on November xx, 1999 in the city of San Diego, California, I ran a red light and the camera took a picture.
 I swear on a stack of God's Holy Bibles ...
 I NEVER received notification of this violation.
 Never, in the almost 6 - repeat - SIX years since the violation have I EVER received ANY notification of this ticket.
 As a responsible citizen, I would have taken care of this ticket in 1999 when it happened.

 So, SIX YEARS LATER, I have monies withdrawn from my account (oh, did I mention that I am Unemployed and the monies were extremely important to me?).